SMAmico/Potato-CPU-ISA-Compiler/README.md

 Potato-16 C Compiler
 =============

-This is a ported compiler of 8cc (shown below) to target my processor project's ISA. minimal features are in, don't expect a lot.
-I used a fair amount of AI slop for this! so be warned when seeing bad coding ideas! this is more just to see how far I can get with my understanding. the real stuff starts below.
+This is a ported compiler of 8cc (shown below) to target my processor project's ISA.
+It features a 16-bit, single cycle system with MMIO support.
+The new target is still a WIP, but can compile basic functions to assembly (.s) files.
+FP and L/D support is eventually planned in the ISA.

 -----